nocliper/ilt/README.md

 The time-window concept proposed by D. Lang is the reason why classic DLTS is very sensitive to the small concentration of deep traps even with a low SNR(signal-to-noise ratio).
 But the main drawback of this approach is the inability to deconvolute the signal of two overlapped traps.

 ## Laplace DLTS
 So instead of setting the time windows and finding peaks of the plot for correct emission rates determination, regularisation is imposed.
 This gives an increase in trap separation ability but higher SNR is needed.
-Achieving higher SNR can be achieved by averaging many transients than SNR ~ sqrt(N), where is N – number of averaged transients.
+Achieving higher SNR can be achieved by averaging many transients (SNR ~ sqrt(N), where is N – number of averaged transients).

 ### Used algorithms
 Multiple algorithms are used to increase the reliability of results: